-- 2.1 This report was commissioned by Vision Super Pty Ltd, the Trustee of the Local Authorities Superannuation Fund (the Fund). - 2.2 This is the fourteenth "triennial" actuarial investigation of the Fund since the Local Authorities Superannuation Act (1988) (the Act) was proclaimed on 25 May 1988.
+- 2.1 This report was commissioned by Vision Super Pty Ltd, the Trustee of the Local Authorities Superannuation Fund (the Fund). - 2.2 The Local Authorities Superannuation Act (1988) (the Act) was proclaimed on 25 May 1988.
 The Act has been replaced and since 1 July 1998, the Fund has been governed by a Trust Deed. - 2.3 The Fund is a "regulated fund" under the provisions of the Superannuation Industry (Supervision) Act 1993 ("SIS").
 We understand that the Fund is treated as a complying superannuation fund for taxation purposes and is a taxed superannuation fund. - 2.4 In accordance with Superannuation Prudential Standard 160 (SPS 160), "triennial" actuarial investigations are required at intervals of not more than three years.
 Annual actuarial investigations are also required because the Defined Benefit plan provides life-time pensions. - 2.5 In accordance with Clause A.20.1, the Trust Deed requires each Authority to contribute to the Fund in respect of a particular employee the amount or rate of contributions determined by the Trustee after obtaining the advice of the actuary, including any unfunded liability amount.
-The Trustee also has some flexibility in adjusting benefits in accordance with Clause A.21 in the event that an Authority terminates contributions to the Fund. - 2.6 A triennial actuarial investigation was completed for the Defined Benefit plan (Division C of the Trust Deed) as at 30 June 2020 and our report was dated 8 September 2020.
-Annual actuarial investigations were also completed, most recently as at 30 June 2022 in our report dated 23 August 2022.
-The previous reports were signed by Matthew Burgess and Surath Fernando. - 2.7 This actuarial investigation report covers the Defined Benefit plan within the Fund, which is a sub-fund as defined in SPS 160.
-The divisions of the Fund that pay only accumulation benefits are not considered in this report.
-The actuarial investigations for the City of Melbourne Plan and Parks Victoria Plan, which are also sub-funds as defined in SPS 160, are covered in separate reports. - 2.8 The purpose of this report is to: - examine the sufficiency of the assets in relation to members' accrued benefit entitlements; - determine the contribution rate required to ensure that the Defined Benefit plan is expected to maintain a satisfactory financial position; - examine the suitability of the Defined Benefit plan self-insurance and investment arrangements; - provide actuarial certification in respect of the funding of pension entitlements; - satisfy requirements of the Trust Deed; and - meet legislative requirements.
+The Trustee also has some flexibility in adjusting benefits in accordance with Clause A.21 in the event that an Authority terminates contributions to the Fund. - 2.6 A triennial actuarial investigation was completed for the Defined Benefit plan (Division C of the Trust Deed) as at 30 June 2023 and our report was dated 6 September 2023.
+The report was signed by Matthew Burgess and Surath Fernando. - 2.7 This actuarial investigation report is not as comprehensive as a triennial actuarial investigation.
+For example, we have not re-examined the demographic experience to review the assumptions or included analysis on the sensitivity of our results to the assumptions. - 2.8 This actuarial investigation report covers the Defined Benefit plan within the Fund, which is a sub-fund as defined in SPS 160.
+The City of Melbourne Plan, the Parks Victoria Plan and the divisions of the Fund that pay only accumulation benefits are not considered in this report. - 2.9 The purpose of this report is to: - examine the sufficiency of the assets in relation to members' accrued benefit entitlements; - determine the contribution rate required to ensure that the Defined Benefit plan is expected to maintain a satisfactory financial position; - examine the suitability of the Defined Benefit plan self-insurance and investment arrangements; - provide actuarial certification in respect of the funding of pension entitlements; - · satisfy requirements of the Trust Deed; and - meet legislative requirements.